fabric/fabric/sites/www/faq.rst

 There are multiple ways to deal with this problem:

 ..
-FIXME: change references to `env`/etc
+TODO: change references to `env`/etc

 * Find and remove or comment out the offending program call.
 If the program was not added by you on purpose and is simply a legacy of the operating system,